 The paralegal studies certificate requires 18 credits of designated legal studies courses, each with a grade of C minus or better.
-A student must successfully complete all required courses as outlined below with a minimum G.P.A. of 2.0 to be awarded the certificate.
+A student must successfully complete all required courses as outlined below with

+a minimum G.P.A. of 2.0 to be awarded the certificate.
 As a prerequisite, students entering the program must have completed, or complete concurrently with the paralegal studies courses, 42 other undergraduate credits, which may be from the University of New Haven or another institution and which satisfy ABA guidelines.
 The University of New Haven has conducted this certificate program since 1971, providing paralegal education to both traditional and part-time evening students.
 A paralegal performs specifically delegated substantive legal work under the supervision of an attorney who is responsible for the paralegal's work.
+Paralegals may not provide legal services directly to the public, except as permitted by law.
 The following courses are required for the certificate:

 LS 100 Introduction to Legal Concepts

 LS 238 Civil Procedure I

 LS 240 Legal Research and Writing I

 LS 241 Legal Research and Writing II

 Plus two of the following, or related courses, as approved by the program adviser:

 LS 226 Family Law

 LS 239 Civil Procedure II: Litigation

+LS 244 Estates and Trusts

+LS 301 Administrative Law and Regulation

+LS 310 Business Organizations

-LS 244 Estates and Trusts LS 301 Administrative Law and Regulation LS 326 Real Estate Law LS 328 Legal Management and Administrative Skills LS 330 Legal Investigation
+LS 326 Real Estate Law

+LS 328 Legal Management and Administrative Skills

+LS 330 Legal Investigation

 Department of Fire Science and Professional Studies

+Chair: Sorin Iliescu, Ed.D.